Keeping All Students Safe Act: Background and legislative history

-Restraint involves immobilizing an individual and preventing him or her from moving his or her arms, legs, body, or head freely.
+Restraint involves immobilizing an individual and preventing them from moving their arms, legs, body, or head freely.
 Seclusion involves the involuntary confinement of an individual in a room or area from which the individual is physically prevented from leaving, whether the room is locked or the door is blocked by furniture.

 In 2009, the United States Government Accountability Office (GAO) undertook a nationwide study of the use of restraint and seclusion in schools and its effects.
 The GAO found "hundreds of cases of alleged abuse and death related to the use of these methods on schoolchildren during the past two decades."
-Most of the incidents involved children with disabilities who are enrolled in special education, the GAO reported.
+Most of the incidents involved children with disabilities who were enrolled in special education, the GAO reported.

 The GAO documented 20 deaths of children from restraint.
 The GAO also reported about restraints that resulted in broken arms, and kindergartners who were tied to chairs with duct tape and who suffered bloody noses.
 One teenager hanged himself in a seclusion room, while a teacher sat outside the room.
 Before the final episode, he was confined 19 times in a concrete 8 foot by 8 foot room for an average of 94 minutes each time.
 His parents were never informed.
 The GAO found that a New York child was placed alone in a seclusion room 75 times in 6 months for whistling and slouching.
 The National Disability Rights Network and the Council of Parents Attorneys and Advocates also documented the nationwide use of restraint and seclusion in 2009.
 NDRN documented the use of restraint and seclusion in 2/3 of states in 2009.

 On May 19, 2009, the House Education and Labor Committee held hearings about the use of restraint and seclusion, chaired by Congressman George Miller.

 One witness testified that her 14-year-old son was killed when restrained by his 230-pound teacher, who smothered him by lying on top of him in a restraint during a disagreement about lunch.
 Another witness testified that her 7-year-old daughter was bruised when she was restrained face down for playing with her tooth, but the parent was never informed by the school.
 She also testified that her child was later restrained again, and received a severe abrasion, but she was not informed of the restraint.
 She testified that other children were denied access to food, water, and the bathroom while isolated in seclusion confinement rooms.